patrodriguez108/p2-self-checkout/p2-self-checkout.md

 - What is a method override and why do we need to do it?

 ?
 A method override is used to perform a different function aside from the standard functionaliy.
 We would need to use it when using BCrypt so that we might be able to authenticate a user's password.
+We would also use it when using a form that upon submission would make a request other than a GET or a POST

 <h1>Sessions</h1>